-Our Free Cyber Security Risk Assessment Will Give You The Answers You Want, The Certainty You Need
+Our Free Cyber Security Risk Analysis Will Give You The Answers You Want, The Certainty You Need

-For a limited time, we are offering to give away a Free Cyber Security Risk Assessment to a select group of businesses.
+For a limited time, we are offering to give away a Free Cyber Security Risk Analysis to a select group of businesses.
 This is entirely free and without obligation.
 EVERYTHING WE FIND AND DISCUSS WILL BE STRICTLY CONFIDENTIAL.

-This assessment will provide verification from a qualified third party on whether or not your current I.T. company is doing everything they should to keep your computer network not only up and running, but SAFE from cybercrime.
+This analysis will provide verification from a qualified third party on whether or not your current IT company is doing everything they should to keep your computer network not only up and running, but SAFE from cybercrime.

 Here's How It Works: At no cost or obligation, one of my lead consultants and I will come to your office and conduct a non-invasive, CONFIDENTIAL investigation of your computer network, backups and security protocols.
-Your current I.T. company or guy DOES NOT NEED TO KNOW we are conducting this assessment.
-Your time investment is minimal: 15-20 minutes for the initial meeting and one hour in the second meeting to go over our Report Of Findings.
+Your current IT company or guy DOES NOT NEED TO KNOW we are conducting this analysis.
+Your time investment is minimal: one hour for the initial meeting and one hour in the second meeting to go over our Report Of Findings.

-When This Risk Assessment IS Complete, You Will Know:
+When This Risk Analysis IS Complete, You Will Know:

 - ✓ If you and your employees' login credentials are being sold on the dark web.
 We will run a scan on your company, right in front of you, in the privacy of your office if you prefer (results will NOT be emailed or otherwise shared with anyone but you).
-It's RARE that we don't find compromised credentials and I can guarantee what we find will shock and alarm you. - ✓ If your I.T. systems and data are truly secured from hackers, cybercriminals, viruses, worms and even sabotage by rogue employees. - ✓ If your current backup would allow you to be back up and running again fast if ransomware locked all your files.
-In 99% of the computer networks, we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - ✓ If employees truly know how to spot a phishing e-mail because we will put them to the test.
+It's RARE that we don't find compromised credentials and I can guarantee what we find will shock and alarm you. - ✓ If your IT systems and data are truly secured from hackers, cybercriminals, viruses, worms and even sabotage by rogue employees. - ✓ If your current backup would allow you to be back up and running again fast if ransomware locked all your files.
+In 99% of the computer networks we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - ✓ If employees truly know how to spot a phishing e-mail.
+We will actually put them to the test.
 We've never seen a company pass 100%.
-Not once.
+Not once. - ✓ If your IT systems, backups and security are in sync with compliance requirements for HIPAA, GLBA and SOX, and using best practices to ensure data integrity.